IV:07:04 Leave Policies

 1. The donating employee ("donor") must complete a form (Sick Leave Donation Agreement Form available in the Office of Human Resource Services) stating the name of the recipient and the amount of leave being donated.
 This form must be signed by the donating employee and a representative of Human Resources.
 Upon completion, the donor should send the form to the office responsible for processing leave.

 2. Following verification that (1) the recipient is a member of the Sick Leave Bank, (2) the donating employee has sufficient sick leave to cover the donation, and (3) the amount does not exceed one-half the donor's current balance, the form will be approved by the appropriate official.
 A copy of the form will be placed in both the donor and recipient's personnel files, and the original will be retained by the office responsible for processing leave.

 3. Donor forms will be date and time stamped in the order received.
 This will determine the order in which sick leave will be deducted from the donors' sick leave balances where there are multiple donors for a single individual.

-4. The recipient's department will be notified of the amount of leave that has been donated.
+4. The recipient's supervisor will be notified of the amount of leave that has been donated.

 5. Before the initial transfer of leave is completed, the office processing leave will verify that the recipient has provided current certification from his/her health care provider that he/she continues to be unable to work.
 A current medical form may be required prior to the transfer of sick leave for every subsequent 20 days of donated leave.